uhppoted/uhppoted-codegen/documentation/CODEGEN.md

 The response decoder comprises:

 - a generated _container_ for each response
+- a generated _container_ for an event
-- a set of generated functions to decode response
+- a set of generated functions to decode each response
+- a generated function to decode an event message
 - a set of hand coded language specific routines to unpack the byte array into language specific types

 The automatically generated functions are generated from the _models_ responses list and decode each response